moneesh2011/eol-ft-runner/README.md

 `browser` can be 'chrome', 'firefox', 'safari', 'ie', 'android', 'ios'.
 Only chrome supported for now.

 `tags` are cucumber tags found on the top of a scenario inside a feature file.
 Tags are optional, and will execute all scenarios if not provided.
+To run multiple tags, use `--tags "@sanity @smoke @etc"`.

 `cores` are the number of parallel threads of execution specified in the format "--cores 3" or "--cores 10".
 Cores are optional, and will run on 2 cores if not provided.